Orderability and Asymptotic Structure of $\mathrm{QI}(\mathbb{R}^n)$: Algebraic and dynamical properties of quotient groups of (Rn)

 \subsection{Proof of Theorem \ref{left_orderable}}

-Since any left-orderable group is torsion-free.
-So, from the above lemma and corresponding corollary it is immediate that the quotient group $QI(\Rn)/H$ and as well as $QI(\Rn)/H_\alpha$ are not left-orderable.
-It is well known that every locally indicable group is left-orderable, so the groups $QI(\Rn)/H$ and hence $QI(\Rn)/H_\alpha$ are not locally indicable. \qedsymbol
+Since any left-orderable group is torsion-free, the lemma above and the corresponding corollary immediately imply that the quotient groups $\QI(\Rn)/H$ and $\QI(\Rn)/H_\alpha$ are not left-orderable.
+It is well known that every locally indicable group is left-orderable, so the groups $\QI(\Rn)/H$ and $\QI(\Rn)/H_\alpha$ are not locally indicable. \qedsymbol \begin{remark} When $n=1$, every element $[f]\in H$ preserves the two ends of $\mathbb{R}$.
+Indeed, if